-Although addiction is a complex condition that affects each individual differently, some populations face a set of unique challenges when it comes to substance abuse and getting treatment.
-The LGBTQ community faces a variety of risk factors for addiction and barriers to treatment that other groups simply do not, making them exceptionally vulnerable to substance abuse.
-Whether you are LGBTQ yourself or know someone who is, understanding more about the LGBTQ addiction recovery can save a life.
+Although addiction is a complex condition that affects each individual differently, some populations face a set of unique challenges when it comes to substance misuse and getting treatment.
+The LGBTQ community faces various risk factors for addiction and barriers to treatment that other groups simply do not, making them exceptionally vulnerable to substance misuse.
+Whether you are LGBTQ yourself or know someone who is, understanding more about LGBTQ addiction recovery can save a life.

-Substance Abuse and Addiction Among Individuals in the LGBTQ Community
+Substance Misuse and Addiction Among Individuals in the LGBTQ Community

-Addiction occurs in much higher rates among the LGBTQ community compared to the general population.
-Although research pertaining to specific gender and sexual identities in the context of substance abuse is still somewhat lacking, we have two very strong data sets that give an idea of the issue’s scope.
+Addiction occurs at much higher rates among the LGBTQ community compared to the general population.
+Although research about specific gender and sexual identities in the context of substance misuse is still somewhat lacking, we have two powerful data sets that give an idea of the issue’s scope.

-The National Survey on Drug Use and Health (NSDUH) is a survey conducted annually by the Substance Abuse and Mental Health Services Administration, and it gathers information from people aged 12 and over.
-The last time the NSDUH included information on sexual identity was 2015, when it asked people to self-identify if they were gay, lesbian or bisexual.
-This survey did not take into account transgender or questioning identities, but provides a good starting point for examining LGBTQ substance abuse.
+The National Survey on Drug Use and Health (NSDUH) is a survey conducted annually by the Substance Abuse and Mental Health Services Administration.
+It gathers information from people aged 12 and over.
+The last time the NSDUH included information on sexual identity was in 2015, when it asked people to self-identify if they were gay, lesbian, or bisexual.
+This survey did not consider transgender or questioning identities but provides a good starting point for examining LGBTQ substance misuse.

 Key findings of the 2015 NSDUH include:

 - About 39% of surveyed adults used illicit drugs in the past year compared to 17% of heterosexual adults.